kamilsan/image-palette-generator/README.md

 # Image palette generator

 Generating image palette using K-means clustering in color space.
 User provided image can be loaded and program will output selected number of colors that can be considered as significant in image's color palette and an image with palette's visualization.
-Clustering is performed in linear sRGB space, but output values are gamma compressed (regular sRGB color space).
-By default completely black pixels are ignored (this can be disabled).
+Clustering may be performed in various color spaces, but output values are gamma compressed (regular sRGB color space).
+By default OKLAB is used and completely black pixels are ignored (this can be changed).

 ## Quick start